weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.md

 ## Available models

-Weaviate defaults to the `multilingual-2210-alpha` model of the type "large".
+Weaviate defaults to the `large` variant of Cohere's `multilingual-2210-alpha` model.

 > Currently available models are small, medium and large.
 If unspecified, Weaviate will default to using the `large` model.
 Small models are faster, while larger models will perform better.
-Custom models can also be supplied with their full ID [source](https://docs.cohere.ai/reference/embed)
+Custom models can also be supplied with their full ID [source](https://docs.cohere.ai/reference/embed).

-Example of setting a `small` model in the Weaviate schema:
+You can set a class to use a `small` model by specifying the schema like so:

 ```json
 {